stuartcusackie/statamic-cache-requester/README.md

 # Statamic Cache Requester

 Artisan commands that queue up entry and glide urls for retrieval, which engages the caches and makes first time loads much quicker.
+Note that this package provides no benefict to Statamic applications that save cached images, i.e. cache => true.

 This package can do a few things:
 1. Queue up all entry urls for retrieval which automatically engages the static cache, making first time loads quicker.
 UPDATE: Statamic actually has a built in function for this which should be preferable - `static:warm`